I'll do a solo here

 April 27th, 2026

-Senior partners preparing a pitch.
+But what happened next felt strangely familiar: senior partners preparing a pitch.
 One would mention a key message, loosely, the way a musician might hum a motif before committing to it.
 Another would run through a segment almost fully, then wave their hand at the next part — the equivalent of "I'll do a solo here."
 Nobody seemed worried.
 Nobody ran it from the top.
-What looked like scattered annotations on a music sheet the night before was, the next day, a full functioning jazz quartet that appeared to have been rehearsing for months.
+What looked like scattered annotations on a music sheet the night before was, the next day, a full functioning band that appeared to have been rehearsing for months.

-It was mastery pretending to be casual.
+It was the ease that comes with mastery.
 The scales so deeply internalised that improvisation stops being a risk and becomes just another way of playing something you already know.
+I've felt that before, both with music and design.
+Comfortable enough with the material to jazz through a presentation, fill a silence, find the phrase when it isn't written down.